bad-juju999/Alexandria-Book-Tracker/README.md

 - Tracks all books you have read in a given period.
 - Filters and sorts your previous entries for easy review.(feature not deployed in portfolio site)
 - Delete and Edit entries by selecting buttons on the particular entry (editing feature not deployed in portfolio site)
-- Easily recommend your friends books by sorting and filtering your library by associated details (e.g author or genres)
+- Easily recommend your friends books by sorting and filtering your library by associated details (e.g author or genre)

 Description
 ---